top of page

 Access 3

-San Manuel Stadium is not far off I-10.
-San Bernardino – Downtown Metrolink Station is within walking distance of the stadium.
+The stadium is accessible from nearby I-215.
+I-215 can be accessed from Interstates 60, 10 and 210, all major freeways connecting from L.A.
+County.
+The Downtown Metrolink Station is within walking distance of the stadium.
 Ontario International Airport is the closest commercial airport to the venue (a little over 20 miles).

-The venue charges $10 to park at the stadium, which seems high for a single-A venue.
+There is sufficient parking available, though the venue charges $10 to park, which seems high for a single-A venue.
 Security performs a bag check when entering the stadium; non-clear bags are allowed.

 The team offers daily deals to help reduce the cost of attending a game, so keep these in mind.